-Being a mostly Catholic country, Brazil celebrates this holiday as most Western European countries and the US, with just a few interesting and fun details being exclusive of Brazilians.
+Being a mostly Catholic country, Brazil celebrates this holiday like most Western European countries and the US, with just a few interesting and fun details being exclusive to Brazilians.

 After all, Brazil is a former Portuguese colony and also welcomed many immigrants from Europe, mostly Italy, Portugal, and Germany.